 Relationship Conjunctions Examples When I will phone you when I arrive.
 Whenever I promise to help you whenever you ask.
-Time After Myuncle always calls after he watches the news Until Network the second seco Before Before you go, sign the log book.
-Since 1 have been working as a teacher since 1986.
-Disco Where I know a place where blackberries grow wild all along the roadside.
-Place Wherever □ Wherever you can find an empty spot, just drop your luggage there.
-The cat took off in a panic because the dog started Because barking and growling.
-Reason Since □ Since you have to leave early, why don't you arrive a riedson As few days earlier too?
+Time After My uncle always calls after he watches the news TIME Until □ I never knew what happiness meant until I met you Before Before you go, sign the log book.
+Since I have been working as a teacher since 1986.
+Place Where I know a place where blackberries grow wild all along the roadside.
+Flace Wherever Wherever you can find an empty spot, just drop your luggage there.
+Because The cat took off in a panic because the dog started barking and growling.
+Reason Since As Since you have to leave early, why don't you arrive a few days earlier too?
 As I work six days per week, I can't even find time to see my friends.
-I'm travelling to Egypt to visit my family. То I'm working hard in order to pass my exams with Purpose In order to flying colours. (positive/ negative) For Most of the visitors were happy just sitting in the So that shade, for it had been a long trip on the train. ☐ I'm learning English so that I can get a better job. lf If my ticket doesn't arrive today, I won't be able to fly out tomorrow.
-Condition Unless He won't listen to you unless you make him turn off the radio and look at you.
-It is a waste of energy to be angry with a man who Comparison Just as behaves badly, just as it is to be angry with a car that won't go.
+I'm travelling to Egypt to visit my family. То I'm working hard in order to pass my exams with Purpose In order to flying colours. (positive/ negative) For Most of the visitors were happy just sitting in the So that shade, for it had been a long trip on the train. ☐ I'm learning English so that I can get a better job.
+Condition lf Unless If my ticket doesn't arrive today, I won't be able to fly out tomorrow.
+Condition UNESS He won't listen to you unless you make him turn off the radio and look at you.
+Comparison Just as It is a waste of energy to be angry with a man who behaves badly, just as it is to be angry with a car that won't go.

-Contrast Although Even though While Whereas Although I have called repeatedly, the credit card company has not corrected my account.
+Although Contrast Even though While Whereas Although I have called repeatedly, the credit card company has not corrected my account.
 He still brings her roses even though he knows she is allergic to them.
 Bob is very tall while Bill is very short.
-I like to go out, whereas my husband likes to stay at home. ---------- --- -- ---
+I like to go out, whereas my husband likes to stay at home. -- --